Outpatient externship in internal medicine

 Specialty: Internal Medicine

-Where will this rotation take place: This outpatient hands-on rotation will take place in Atlanta, Georgia.
+Where will the rotation take place: This hands-on rotation will take place 30 miles north of downtown Detroit.

-Hours: Monday to Friday 9 AM to 7 PM
+Winter Hours: Monday - Tuesday 8 AM to 2 PM; Wednesday 9 AM to 3 PM; Thursday 7 AM to 1 PM

-After a few days of observation, you will take on an increasing role in patient care under supervision:
+Please note that this is not a shadowing observership.
+This is a hands-on clinical experience.
+After a few days of observation, you will take on an increasing role in patient care.
+This includes the following:

 You will take patient histories.